isomerpages/moe-yishunpri/_departments/ICT.md

 ![](/images/Departments/ICT/CW_framework.jpg)

-MOE uses the CW framework to develop the child’s instinct to protect and empower him to take responsibility for his own well-being in cyberspace.
-The three principles, ‘Respect for Self and Others’ and ‘Safe and Responsible Use’ and 'Positive Peer Influcence' when adhered to will anchor your child’s well-being in cyberspace as they will then be able to make careful and well-considered decisions.
+<p style="text-align: justify;">MOE uses the CW framework to develop the child’s instinct to protect and empower him to take responsibility for his own well-being in cyberspace.
+The three principles, ‘Respect for Self and Others’ and ‘Safe and Responsible Use’ and 'Positive Peer Influcence' when adhered to will anchor your child’s well-being in cyberspace as they will then be able to make careful and well-considered decisions. </p>

 ### Cyber Wellness Lesson